zanonnicola/react-device-battery/README.md

 ## Component info

-This compoent has been built using `React Render Callback` pattern.
+This component has been built using `React Render Callback` pattern.
 Basically it is a way for the parent to provide some logic to the child, and the child have the control on how to execute that logic.